karlentwistle/music_cast/README.md

 ## Usage

 This gem is intended to be a thin wrapper around the existing `YamahaExtendedControl/v1` API.
 The class structures are influenced by the existing API structure.
+This is a list of all the functions that can currently be performed with this gem.

 ### Power Functions